Fran PiercePresident, CEO and

 She advanced to Vice President and Technical Director, then appointed Executive Vice President and General Manager of the New Jersey Operation.
 She was Executive Vice President and General Manager of the Washington, D.C.
 Operation, and became President and Chief Executive Officer in 1991.
 Fran began serving on the DSA Board of Directors in 1980 and elected Chairman of the Board in 1991.

 DSA, the company led by Fran, is an nine-time winner of the Inc. 500│5000.
-In 2016, DSA was inducted into the Philadelphia 100 Hall of Fame as a five-time winner.
-The Philadelphia 100 recognizes the fastest-growing privately held companies in the Philadelphia region.
+In 2016, DSA was inducted into the Philadelphia 100 Hall of Fame as a five-time winner of The Philadelphia 100 award, which recognizes the fastest-growing privately held companies in the Philadelphia region.

-In 2014, Fran received the Iris Newman Award, as recognition of a woman who exhibits a trailblazing spirit in her respective field and who provides strong leadership and support in the entrepreneurial community.
+In 2014, Fran received the Iris Newman Award from the Alliance of Women Entrepreneurs, as recognition of a woman who exhibits a trailblazing spirit in her respective field and who provides strong leadership and support in the entrepreneurial community.
 Fran was also awarded New Jersey Tech Council’s 2014 CEO of the Year – Private Company Award which recognizes a CEO who demonstrated vision and leadership over several years and has shown an ability to lead and inspire the organization to a new level of growth.

 Fran was selected as a 2006 Pennsylvania Best 50 Women in Business award winner based on her dedication to business growth, professional and personal accomplishments, community involvement, and advocacy for women in business.

-Fran was named to the Board of Directors of The International Eye Foundation, an organization dedicated to the promotion of peace through the prevention of blindness.
-She is currently serving her third term as Chair of the Finance Committee.
+Fran recently served her fourth term on the Board of Directors of The International Eye Foundation, an organization dedicated to the promotion of peace through the prevention of blindness.
+She served as Treasurer and Chair of the Finance Committee.

 Fran serves on the Rowan University Dean of Engineering's Advisory Council since 2007.
 She currently serves as Member on the Center for Community Leadership and Entrepreneurship Advisory Board at Neumann University.
 In 2013, Fran received SMART’s Women’s S&T Leadership award.